 The bigger plan

 In order to get your family to organize and thin out their stuff, you must first organize and thin out your own stuff.
 Maybe this is what Ghandi meant when he said, “Be the change you wish to see in the world.”
 Well, maybe not.
 Anyway…

 So, let’s talk about your t-shirt collection.
 How do you thin that out?

-First, before you even touch your shirts, decide on a limit.
+Before you even touch your shirts, decide on a limit.
 How many t-shirts are enough for you?

-For some people it helps to think about how many occasions there are to which you actually wear a t-shirt.
+It may help to think about how many occasions there are to which you actually wear a t-shirt.

 - the weekend

 - or, maybe everyday

 Then you can decide how many t-shirts feel like a good number to keep.